katur/eegi/README_database_migration.md

 experiment date datatype | string | date is\_junk datatype | integer | boolean
 is\_junk values | -1 "definite junk", never to be trusted (e.g. wrong worms, wrong bacteria); 1 "possible junk", not up to standards (e.g. temperature slightly off, too many worms per well, bacterial contamination).
 However, these definitions weren't used consistently. | No separation of possible vs definite junk.
 Anything untrustworthy should either be deleted (including pictures), or have a comment in the database explaining why it is junk, in order to discourage future consideration (all "definite junk" to date has such a comment, so it is okay to migrate these experiments as generic junk).

-DECISIONS TO MAKE ABOUT EXPERIMENTS:
-- should we give the Vidal rearray plates more descriptive names than just integers 1-21 (e.g. vidal-1 or vidal-rearray-1)?